jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

   - **imputation credit account company** means a company that is required by section ME 1 (Companies required to maintain imputation credit account) or ME 1A (Companies electing to maintain imputation credit account) to maintain an imputation credit account
   - **imputation group** means, at any time, an imputation group formed under section FDA 2 (Formation, entry, and combination of imputation groups) as it is constituted at that time
   - **imputation penalty tax** means tax payable under section 140B of the Tax Administration Act 1994
-  - **imputation ratio** means an amount calculated using the formula— where— (a) is the amount of the imputation credit attached to a dividend (the amount is zero if no such credit is attached) (b) is the amount of the dividend paid (exclusive of any imputation credit or dividend withholding payment credit)
+  - **imputation ratio** means an amount calculated using the formula—where— (a) is the amount of the imputation credit attached to a dividend (the amount is zero if no such credit is attached) (b) is the amount of the dividend paid (exclusive of any imputation credit or dividend withholding payment credit)
   - **imputation return** is defined in section NF 8(4) (Resident withholding tax deductions from dividends deemed to be dividend withholding payment credits) for the purposes of that section